sadr0b0t/yashlang/README.en.md

 - Switch off videos inside added playlists if you don't like them
 - Watch videos you only want to

+Turns YouTube to a safe place for you and your children.

 (available interface languages: English, Russian)

 ### On the main screen and on the player screen: random recommendations from chosen channels